AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     }
     ```

-    **IMPORTANT:** You will need to run `npm install` now to ensure all of the new dependencies are installed.
+    **IMPORTANT:** You will need to run `npm install` to ensure all of the new dependencies are installed.

 ### Setup the Express theme